amol1211/foreXchange/README.md

-# foreXchange

 A currency converter web app providing real-time 💱exchange rate information to help users convert currencies from one value to another.

-Note : Base and target currencies are set as USD($) and INR(₹), however user can always change them using drop down.
+Important Note : Base and target currencies are set as USD($) and INR(₹), however user can always change them using drop down.

 Tech stack :